 When two or more people want to have their turn at the same time, and they are unable to make space for one of them to take their turn, I engage them in a unique negotiation process.
 I have had as many as 5 people participate in this process at one time.
 Here are the basic steps that I ask of those who want to have their turn at the same time:

 I ask each person to speak directly to the others who want their turn.
 Each person will advocate for herself and state why she wants her turn now.

 The listening participants are asked to really take in what the speaker is saying.

 I ask and coach the person speaking to see that the others are hearing her and that she is being heard.

 I ask her to get the felt sense of being heard in her body.

 If necessary, I ask and coach the listeners to practice active listening and repeat back to the speaker what they heard.
 This step is often not necessary when the speaker truly does see that she is being heard.

-After she as advocated for herself, I usually say something like, “It will be someone’s turn.
+After she has advocated for herself, I usually say something like, “It will be someone’s turn.
 I am committed to staying until everyone has a turn.”

 Then I ask the participants who spoke to talk with each other with the intention to discover whose turn it is.
 Usually during this discussion people naturally get off their self-advocacy needs and advocate for each other.

-This is where you give the choice between you reading the form and affirming their turn] When it becomes clear whose turn it is, I ask that person to go around the group and verbally affirm her turn.
+This is where you give the choice between you reading the form and affirming their turn.
+When it becomes clear whose turn it is, I ask that person to go around the group and verbally affirm her turn.
 This is not asking for permission.
 It is just about stating that it is her turn.
 If she is not ready to do this, she can do it later after she has built more potency for affirming her turn.
 Sometimes during the affirmation process, we will discover that someone in the surround may not feel that it is the person’s turn, may have concern about another person in the group and / or may have some concern about their ability to support the person.
 We clear these concerns.

 More important than what actually happens, the participants find out that it is more important to be heard than to get their turn.
 My goal is to create a true consensus so that when it becomes clear whose turn it is, all the supporting participants are 100% behind the client.

-Advocating for oneself and seeing that others are compassionately hearing them can be a challenging and unique experience for many people.
+Advocating for oneself and seeing that others are compassionately hearing you can be a challenging and unique experience for many people.

 Engaging the Support Participants: